openebs-archive/openebs-docs/docs/jivaguide.md

 ### Provision Jiva Volumes

 Once the storage class is created, provision the volumes using the standard PVC interface.
-In the example below the `StorageClass` openebs-jiva-gpd-3repl is specified in the `PersistentVolumeClaim` specification
+In the example below the `StorageClass` openebs-jiva-gpd-3repl is specified in the `PersistentVolumeClaim` specification.
+The raw file can be download from [here](<https://raw.githubusercontent.com/openebs/openebs/master/k8s/demo/percona/percona-openebs-deployment.yaml>) or use the following spec.